tocco/tocco-docs/devops/commit_info/commit_info_service.rst

 4. use git to get all commits between the two: ``git log --abbrev-commit --name-only --full-index --no-merges --date=iso-strict {older-rev}..{newer-rev}"``
 5. get installed modules of {instance1}
 6. remove irrelevant commits based on changed files.
 Only keep commits that changed files of core-modules, installed optional-modules or the selected customer module
-7. retrieves information to all connected jira issues from the jira rest api
+7. retrieves information to all connected JIRA issues from the JIRA REST API

 Returns ``instance1-rev``, ``delta-rev``, ``older-rev``, ``newer-rev`` and a list of commits (``commitId``, ``author``, ``commitTimestamp``, ``comitMessage``, ``changedFiles``) containing information about the related issues (``key``,